VIDEO: Lexi Thompson plays 7-hole stretch in 8 under in epic Solheim Cup comeback

 Lexi Thompson appeared ready to lose the opening singles match Sunday at the Solheim Cup, which was truly no big deal as the Americans entered Sunday at Des Moines Golf and Country Club with a 5-point cushion and Thompson had already done plenty in amassing a 2-0-1 record for the week.

-Anna Nordqvist won the first four holes and was 4 up through nine and it seemed like that was that.
+Anna Nordqvist (who entered the day 3-0 at the 2017 Solheim Cup) won the first four holes and was 4 up through nine and it seemed like that was that.

 But Captain Juli Inkster and Assistant Captain Nancy Lopez gave Thompson a pep talk in the middle of the round, and then Thompson went berserk.